ys112/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your HRConnect.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar HRConnect.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar HRConnect.jar` command to run the application.
 A GUI similar to the below should appear in a few seconds.
+   ![Ui](images/Ui.png)

-The side panel Filter allows users to choose the `Stage` they want the applicants to be in.
+1. The side panel Filter allows users to choose the `Stage` they want the applicants to be in.
 The Overview side panel gives users a quick overview on the count of number of applicants in each stage.
 The Person List showcases the applicants in HRConnect while the Role List showcases the roles of those applicants.
     Note how the app contains some sample data.<br>
-   ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: